doramagnoni/DoriWonderCabinet/README.md

     * I found interesting ideas and inspiration in the YouTube tutorials of (https://www.youtube.com/@slayingthedragon) in particular on creating transitions for CSS and using Flexbox.

+    * For creating the textual content I used ChatGpt.